-Lucas Canyon Trail is a 11 mile moderately trafficked out and back trail located near Cloudcroft, NM that features beautiful wild flowers and is rated as moderate.
+Lucas Canyon Trail is a 11 mile moderately trafficked out and back trail located near Cloudcroft, New Mexico that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash